 - Open Interest: It is the total number of outstanding contracts (in future or options) that are held by market participants at the end of the day.

 - Long Buildup: When Volume traded or Open Interest is increasing along with an increase in price, it means traders/investors are bullish on the stock.
-They are generally most suitable for a breakout and a buy candidate “technically”.
+These type of stocks are generally most suitable for a breakout and a buy candidate “technically”.